By Connor Steel

 It is unknown whether more letters of no-confidence will be submitted in Mr Johnson after this report that could potentially trigger a leadership vote, with the PM scheduled to visit Ukraine tomorrow in a bid to deter military conflict with Russia.
 Neither local MPs Dame Caroline Dinenage or Attorney General Suella Braverman have made any comment at the time of writing.

 Readers can examine the report in detail by visiting this Government link.

-PICTURED BY BBC NEWS: Downing Street under fire and scrutiny after publication of Sue Gray report this morning.
+PICTURED BY BBC NEWS (VIA GETTY IMAGES): Downing Street under fire and scrutiny after publication of Sue Gray report this morning.